Michael E. Thornton: Early life

-Born on March 23, 1949, in Greenville, South Carolina, Thornton graduated from high school in 1967 and enlisted in the United States Navy later that year in Spartanburg.
+Born on March 23, 1949, in Greenville, South Carolina, Thornton graduated from Torrence high school in 1967 and enlisted in the United States Navy later that year in Spartanburg.

 Military career

 Thornton served aboard destroyers as a gunner's mate apprentice until November 1968, when he attended United States Navy SEAL selection and training at Coronado, California.
 He was among only 18 students who graduated from BUD/S class 49 in March 1969, which started with 129 members.
-He received direct assignment to SEAL Team ONE, a separate organization from the Underwater Demolition Teams that new personnel were normally assigned.
+He received direct assignment to SEAL Team ONE, a separate organization from the Underwater Demolition Teams to which new personnel normally were assigned.
 Following SEAL Basic Indoctrination (SBI) training and platoon training, Thornton deployed to South Vietnam with Charlie Platoon from December 1969 to June 1970.
 He served numerous combat tours in Southeast Asia which ran from 1969 to December 1972.

 Thornton conducted intelligence gathering operations across Vietnam.
 By the last quarter of 1972, U.S. involvement in the region had waned and Thornton, by then a petty officer, was one of only a dozen SEALs remaining in Vietnam.